Remiyyah/Desktop-Simulator/README.md

 # React Desktop Simulator

-This project is a simple desktop environment simulation built with React and styled-components.
-It includes a taskbar, draggable windows, and desktop icons.
+This project is a desktop environment simulation built with React and styled-components.

 ## Features